-The J visa's formal name is the Exchange Visitor Program and is governed by the U.S. Department of State.
-The Program was created to “…promote mutual understanding between the people of the United States and other countries by means of educational and cultural exchange […]”.
+The J-1 Exchange Visitor Program, which is governed by the U.S. Department of State (DOS) was created to “…promote mutual understanding between the people of the United States and other countries by means of educational and cultural exchange […]”.

 What J-1 Cannot Be Used For

-The J-1 visa cannot be used for ladder-track or tenured appointments as well as Managerial and Professional (M&P) or Clerical and Technical (C&T) positions.
+The J-1 visa cannot be used for ladder-track or tenured appointments nor for Managerial and Professional (M&P) or Clerical and Technical (C&T) positions.

 M.D.
 Scholars

-In most cases, M.D. students and scholars are prohibited from engaging in any clinical activities during Yale's J-1 Exchange Visitor visa sponsorship.
-International medical graduates often use the J-1 visa sponsorship of another agency: the Educational Commission for Foreign Medical Graduates for clinical residency and fellowships.
+Yale’s J-1 Exchange Visitor Program does not allow any patient care or clinical activities without express permission from Office of International Students and Scholars (OISS) and then under the most limited of circumstances.
+International medical graduates often use the J-1 visa sponsorship of the Educational Commission for Foreign Medical Graduates for clinical residency and fellowships.

 Important Information